Debugging Slow PostgreSQL Queries in Production

 How to track down and fix multi-second query delays when your API starts timing out.

-I pulled up Grafana and the Postgres metrics panel was just... red.
+Postgres metrics panel: solid red.
 Active connections maxed out.
 Query durations in the tens of thousands of milliseconds.
-The app servers were all waiting on the database, and the database was choking.
+Every app server was waiting on the database, and the database was choking on something.

-First thing I did, which in hindsight should have been my first instinct but actually took me a couple minutes of staring at dashboards, was check pg_stat_statements.
-If you don't have this extension turned on in your production Postgres, stop reading this and go enable it.
-Seriously.
-It's the single most useful thing for understanding what your database is actually spending time on.
+First useful action โ took me a couple minutes of staring at dashboards before I thought of it โ was checking pg_stat_statements.
+If this extension isn't enabled on your production Postgres instance, stop reading and go turn it on.
+Probably the single most useful tool for understanding what your database is spending time on.

 SELECT